CenterForOpenScience/modular-file-renderer/docs/quickstart.rst

 Quickstart
 **********

 Before we start rendering, we need to enable a file format's module.
-To do this, use :func:`mfr.register_handler <mfr.core.register_handler>`, passing in a :class:`FileHandler <mfr.core.FileHandler>`.
+To do this, use :func:`mfr.register_filehandler <mfr.core.register_filehandler>`, passing in a :class:`FileHandler <mfr.core.FileHandler>`.

 Let's use the ``mfr_code_pygments`` module as an example.